makerdao/market-maker-keeper/README.md

 amount of orders in this band is equal to `avgSaiAmount` / `avgWEthAmount`.

-Keeper will constantly use gas to cancel orders (for OasisDEX, EtherDelta and RadarRelay) and create new ones (OasisDEX only) as the SAI/ETH price changes.
+Keeper will constantly use gas to cancel orders (for OasisDEX, EtherDelta and RadarRelay) and create new ones (OasisDEX only) as the DAI/ETH price changes.
 Gas usage can be limited by setting the margin and amount ranges wide enough and also by making sure that bands are always adjacent to each other and that their <min,max> amount ranges overlap.

 ### File format

-Bands configuration file consists of two main sections: *buyBands* (configuration determining how the keeper buys WETH (or ETH) with SAI) and *sellBands* (configuration determining how the keeper sells WETH (or ETH) for SAI).
+Bands configuration file consists of two main sections: *buyBands* (configuration determining how the keeper buys WETH (or ETH) with DAI) and *sellBands* (configuration determining how the keeper sells WETH (or ETH) for DAI).
 Each section is an array containing one object per each band.

 The *minMargin* and *maxMargin* fields in each band object represent the margin (spread) range of that band.